FloSchuberth/cSEM/CONTRIBUTING.md

 postestimation functions like `test()` (not yet implemented) act like a foreman by the collect-distribute-recollect strategy as implemented in the `foreman()` function.
-Therefore postestimation functions are generally also hierachical.
+Therefore postestimation functions are generally also hierarchical.
 Currently only a subset of these functions is implemented:

-  - 1 Toplevel function:
+  - 1 Top-level function:
       - `summary()` with class `cSEMSummary`
-  - Midlevel functions:
+  - Mid-level functions:
       - `status()` with class `cSEMStatus`
       - `fit()` with class `cSEMFit`
       - `coef()` with class `cSEMCoef`
       - `effects()` with class `cSEMEffects`
       - `test()` with class `cSEMTest`
-  - Lowlevel functions:
+  - Low-level functions:
       - `test_fit()` with class `cSEMTestFit`
       - `test_MICOM()` with class `cSEMTestMICOM`
       - `test_MGA()` with class `cSEMTestMGA`